Chorionic Villus Sampling—Transabdominal

 by Marjorie Montemayor-Quellenberg, MA

-Chorionic villus sampling is a test that is done during early pregnancy to test for chromosomal abnormalities in the fetus.
-It involves removing chorionic villi from the placenta.
+Chorionic villus sampling is a test that is done in during early pregnancy to test for chromosomal abnormalities in the fetus.
+It involves removing a few of the chorionic villi which make up most of the placenta.
 The placenta is the organ that provides nutrients and oxygen to the baby during pregnancy.
 It also removes waste from the baby’s blood.
-Chorionic villi is the tissue that makes up most of the placenta.
 The test is done during the 9th-13th weeks of pregnancy.

 Chorionic villi contains valuable information about the baby’s genes.
 By testing chorionic villi, the doctor can find out if the baby has a chromosomal abnormality, like Down syndrome.
 The test can also detect genetic disorders, like cystic fibrosis.
 It cannot detect neural tube defects, such as spina bifida.

 When the results of this testing are available, you will need to consider what you will do with the information.
 If there is a genetic disorder, further counseling can be helpful.
 Your doctor can help you understand the pros and cons of having this test, as well as talk to you about options after you know the results.

 Chorionic villus sampling may not be recommended if you:

 Since you may need to have a full bladder, drink plenty of fluids before the test.
 However, depending on how your placenta is positioned, you may be asked to urinate before the test.
 Talk with your doctor about specific ways to prepare for the test.
 Also, arrange to have someone drive you home from the hospital.